 - Empty the dishwasher before the big meal so you don’t have to deal with last night’s dirty dishes.
 After your guests leave, load and run your dishwasher.
 It takes two minutes and you’ll wake up to clean dishes instead of cemented-on food scraps.

 - Fill the sink with very hot water and a few squirts of dish soap.
 Leave pots, pans, and casserole dishes to soak while you sleep.

 - Keep trash bags out during the feast to encourage guests to clean up after themselves.
 After everyone leaves, you can collect the bags and take them outside to prevent smells.

-- Quickly wipe down your counters with a soapy sponge or stone cleaner to remove spills.
+- Quickly wipe down your counters with a soapy sponge, an all-purpose cleaner, or stone cleaner to remove spills.
 (Never use vinegar on granite, which can etch when exposed to acids.)
 If stains have settled in, make a paste with baking soda and a little hydrogen peroxide, let it sit for 1 hour, then wipe clean.

 - Spot check the carpet before you go to bed and blot stains with a paper towel or clean white rag (never scrub, which can damage the carpet fibers).

 - If your candles have dripped on your carpet or sofa, hold an ice cube on the wax until it hardens.
 Pry the wax loose with the edge of a dull knife.
 Clean colored stains from the candle dye with a solution of dish soap and white vinegar in 2 cups of warm water.

 - Pick up large pieces of broken glass or decorations with rubber gloves.
 Vacuum up small pieces (don’t sweep, since glass can stick to brooms).
 Then blot the area with a piece of soft bread to pick up any remaining shards.